tsdat/aws-template/README.md

 ### **2. Get an AWS Account**

-In order to deploy resources to AWS, you must have an account set up and you **must have administrator priviledges** on that account.
-If you do not have an AWS account or you do not have admin priviledges, then you should contact the local cloud administrator for your organization.
+In order to deploy resources to AWS, you must have an account set up and you **must have administrator privileges** on that account.
+If you do not have an AWS account or you do not have admin privileges, then you should contact the local cloud administrator for your organization.

 ### **3. Create an AWS CodeStar Connection to GitHub**

 <https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html#connections-create-github-console>

 **Don't forget to copy the ARN of your connection to the pipelines_config.yml file.**